CCL OFFICIAL FORMS AND INSTRUCTIONS

 Court-Appointed Attorney Requisitions

-– Attorneys appointed in both felony and misdemeanor cases must submit the initial interview requisition to the district court.
+– Attorneys appointed in both felony and misdemeanor cases must submit the initial interview claim to the District Court ONLY.

 – Initial interview payment may now be requested regardless of the location of the visit, if the interview is conducted within ten (10) days of the notice of appointment of counsel, or if good cause is shown for the delay; however, initial interviews at the courthouse are not eligible for payment unless conducted on the date of appointment.